sophiech05/Leaf-epithelium-analysis-using-Python/README.md

 ### FDV_leaf_database

 - This folder contains 26 .png image files of photographs of various species.
-- The species and sample names may be cross-referenced using the `global_database_cleaned.csv` included in the `FDV_database` folder.
+- The species and sample names may be cross-referenced using the `global_database.csv` included in the `FDV_database` folder.

 ### global_database.csv